bobbramillan/bobbramillan/README.md

 --->

 ## 💫 About Me:
-* I love RnB pop, currently listening to: Usher, Jay Z, and Ludacris.
+* I am a pianist & hooper 🏀.
 * I also build PC's for fun, current build: AMD's 5700G with 32GB DDR4 on a MSI Tomahawk
-* My favourite teams are: NY Giants & the Knicks (maybe also the Sixers lol)
+* My favourite teams are: NY Giants 🏈 & the Knicks 🏀 (maybe also the Sixers lol) & Liverpool(I have a Sadio Mané kit) ⚽

 ## 🚀 What I'm Up To
 🤖 Exploring Machine Learning with scikit-learn